jaca230/DQM_webpage/README.md

 Because all demo figures use the `NoFetchStrategy`, the page stays completely static-friendly (ideal for GitHub Pages).
 You can still add your own figures or load plugins locally if you start the dev server.

+### Publishing to GitHub Pages

+Run `npm run demo-build` to emit the production bundle into a top-level `docs/` directory (the CRA build also uses a `homepage` of `.` so assets resolve properly from either the repo root or the `/docs` folder).
+Point GitHub Pages at `/docs` on this branch and it will serve the static demo without any extra tooling.

 ---

 ## Features